fbpx

 3. Reviews

 Think of reviews as testimonials’ more objective cousin.
-Use these for products that are overly technical or in industries that are crowded and/or highly competitive.
+Use these for overly technical products or in crowded and/or highly competitive industries.

 Reminder: Customers aren’t waiting for an invite to review your product or service.
 Check forums and review sites (like Yelp and Google) regularly to monitor what’s being said about you (and mine for landing page content).